JROB774/gbjam8/README.md

 *The project has been archived to preserve its state at the end of 2020's [#GBJAM8](https://itch.io/jam/gbjam-8) contest.
-Development is being continued in a [new repository](https://github.com/jrob774/gbisaac) in the hopes of turning this prototype/demo into a fully-featured and more realised game.*
+Development is being continued in a [NEW REPOSITORY](https://github.com/jrob774/gbisaac) in the hopes of turning this prototype/demo into a fully-featured and more realised game.*

 ***Below is the original README for this repository.***